Saturday (Twenty One Pilots song): Music video

 Upon the release of "Saturday", Twenty One Pilots released a lyric video to promote the song.
 It shows depictions of 1980s synthwave-esque imagery, paired with the colors of Scaled and Icy – predominantly soft shades of pink, blue and yellow.

 The official music video directed by Andrew Donoho was released on July 8, 2021, and filmed in San Diego, California.
-It features frontman Tyler Joseph and bandmate Josh Dun performing the song atop a submarine as people are entering, before the camera pans to the interior, in which a party is occurring and the duo are performing.
+It is a continuation of the "Levitate" music video and it features frontman Tyler Joseph and bandmate Josh Dun performing the song atop a submarine as people are entering, before the camera pans to the interior, in which a party is occurring and the duo are performing.
 Moments later, a gigantic sea dragon deliberately crashes into the submarine, causing it to break and begin to flood as the duo continue their performance submerged in water while the guests panic.
 Eventually, the band manages to escape from the sinking vehicle, and emerges on the surface.
 The video ends with the sea dragon swimming by, underneath the duo and remaining guests.
-As of April 2022, the music video has garnered more than 16 million views on YouTube.

-On August 20, 2021, a behind the scenes video was released for the song.

 Usage in media

 "Saturday" appears on the soundtrack for the Electronic Arts video game NHL 22, released in October 2021.

-It also appeared in the NCAA.